engineyard/ey-docs/pages/monitoring-new-relic.md

-# Monitor applications with New Relic on Cloud
+# Monitor applications with New Relic on Engine Yard Cloud

 [New Relic](http://newrelic.com/) is a tool for monitoring real-time web application performance -- from the end-user experience down to a line of application code.